-- Initially the school can apply for extra funding (High Needs funding) in order to provide additional support to meet a child's needs.
+- The school can apply for extra funding -Short Term Additional Resources (STAR) in order to provide additional support to meet a child's needs.
 This could be additional support within the class or a specific intervention to address any needs that cannot be met within the class.
-This funding is short term and is usually reviewed after 6 months / a year. - If the school requires support for a child with more complex special needs they (or you) can request that the Local Authority carry out an assessment of your child's needs.
-Prior to this the SENDCO in school (Mrs Shimmin) will hold a multi- agency meeting with all professionals who are already working with the child and complete a one page profile.
-This information can then be included in the assessment of the child's needs.
-This may not always be necessary if such meetings have already taken place to support the child such as EHA meetings. - After the school has sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need an Education Health and Care Plan (EHCP).
+This funding is short term and is usually reviewed after a term.
+It may be given to a child who needs a short term input or intervention based on a specific need at that time.
+However it may also be recognised that this short term resource needs to continue in order to support the child's needs and school may look to request a longer term level of support. - If the school requires support for a child with more complex special needs they (or you) can request that the Local Authority carry out an assessment of your child's needs.
+Prior to this the SENDCO in school (Mrs Shimmin) will hold a multi- agency meeting with all professionals who are already working with the child.
+The SENDCO will then request an assessment for an Education, Health and Care Plan. - The SENDCO will complete a Request for consideration of statutory assessment (COSA).
+The child will already have SEN Support Plan which shows evidence of two cycles of Assess/Plan/Do/Review as well as evidence of external advice. - After the school has sent in the request to the Local Authority (with a lot of information about your child, including some from you), this information will be considered by a SEND commissioning panel who will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need an Education Health and Care Plan (EHCP).
 If this is the case they will ask you and all professionals involved with your child to write a report outlining your child's needs.
-If they do not think your child needs this, they will ask the school to continue with the support using High Needs funding. - After the reports have all been sent in, the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write an EHC Plan asking for information from all the relevant professional that work with your child.
-If this is not the case, they may agree to "high needs funding" for a year which will allow the school to provide additional support. - The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child. - The additional funding may be used to: - provide support and teaching from the SEN teacher in school. - ${\circ}$ provide an adult to support your child within the whole class learning - run individual programmes or small groups including your child. - pay for support from outside agencies provide resources not available within the school budget
+The request will then go forward to the SEND team for a Full Assessment of the child's needs.
+If it is decided an EHCP is necessary a plan will be written gathering information from from all the relevant professional that work with the child.
+If this is not the case, they may agree STAR funding which will allow the school to provide additional support. - The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
+It will also have long and short term goals for your child.
+Once the plan is written school will then decide on short term outcomes to be met within school that will be reviewed termly and provide details for the Annual Review of the EHCP. - The additional funding may be used to: - o provide an adult to support your child within the whole class learning

+- run individual programmes or small groups including your child. - o pay for support from outside agencies - o provide resources not available within the school budget